House Votes Wednesday to Send Impeachment Articles to Senate

-WASHINGTON (AP) — After weeks of delay and strategizing, the U.S. House is planning to vote Wednesday to send the articles of impeachment against President Donald Trump to the Senate to start the trial on removing him from office.
+WASHINGTON (AP) — The U.S. House is set to vote Wednesday to send the articles of impeachment against President Donald Trump to the Senate, and pressure was mounting Tuesday on senators to call fresh witnesses for the historic trial .

-Speaker Nancy Pelosi met privately Tuesday at the Capitol with House Democrats about next steps, ending her blockade a month after they voted to impeach Trump on charges of abuse of power and obstruction of Congress.
+Speaker Nancy Pelosi announced the next steps after meeting privately with House Democrats at the Capitol, ending her blockade Tuesday a month after they voted to impeach Trump on charges of abuse of power and obstruction of Congress.

-Pelosi said the House will vote to transmit the charges and name the House managers for the case.
-She warned the Republican-led Senate off any idea of simply dismissing the case against Trump.

 “The President and the Senators will be held accountable,” Pelosi said in a statement.
 “The American people deserve the truth, and the Constitution demands a trial.”

-The action will launch the Senate proceeding, only the third presidential impeachment trial in American history, a dramatic endeavor coming amid the backdrop of a politically divided nation and an election year.
+The action will launch the Senate proceeding, only the third presidential impeachment trial in American history, coming amid the backdrop of a politically divided nation and an election year.

+The Senate is expected to transform into an impeachment court as early as Thursday.
+The Constitution calls for the chief justice to preside over senators, who serve as jurors, to swear an oath to deliver "impartial justice.''

-Trump was impeached by the Democratic-led House last month on charges of abuse of power over pushing Ukraine to investigate Democratic rival Joe Biden and obstruction of Congress in the following probe.
+Trump was impeached by the Democratic-led House last month on charges of abuse of power over pushing Ukraine to investigate Democratic rival Joe Biden as he withheld aid from the country, and obstructing Congress' ensuing probe.

-Senate Majority Leader Mitch McConnell opened the Senate on Tuesday scoffing at what he called the “bizarro world” of Pelosi's impeachment strategy that delayed transmitting the charges for weeks.

-“Do these sound like leaders who really believe we are in a constitutional crisis, one that requires the ultimate remedy?"
-McConnell asked.
-He rejected Pelosi's recent suggestions that whatever the Senate verdict, Trump will be “impeached forever.”
+Senate Majority Leader Mitch McConnell said Tuesday the chief justice would open the trial this week, but that the significant proceedings would launch next Tuesday after the holiday break.
+He said all 53 GOP senators are on board with his plan to start the session and consider the issue of witnesses later.

-McConnell was meeting behind closed doors later Tuesday with GOP senators as they negotiate the terms of the trial.
+McConnell met behind closed doors Tuesday with GOP senators as they negotiate the terms of the trial.

-Senate Republicans are signaling they would reject the idea of simply voting to dismiss the articles of impeachment against Trump as he has suggested.
-They are considering whether to allow a vote on such a motion to dismiss and another to subpoena testimony from new witnesses.
+Senate Republicans signaled they would reject the idea of simply voting to dismiss the articles of impeachment against Trump, as the president has suggested.
+McConnell said he does note have the votes to do that.

-“I think our members, generally are not interested in the motion to dismiss.
-They think both sides need to be heard,” Sen. Roy Blunt, R-Mo., who is part of the GOP leadership, said Monday.

-Trump suggested over the weekend he might prefer simply dismissing the charges rather than giving legitimacy to charges from the House, which he considers a “hoax.”
+“There is little or no sentiment in the Republican conference for a motion to dismiss," McConnell said. ‘’Our members feel we have an obligation to listen to the arguments."

+In fact, a mounting number of senators say they want to ensure the ground rules include the possibility of calling new witnesses.

 “My position is that there should be a vote on whether or not witnesses should be called,” Collins said.